+We’ve heard the phrase, “Follow your passion.”
+Sometimes it’s viewed as the best career advice and sometimes criticized as impractical guidance.
+Both arguments are correct.
 Like any advice, it’s best to apply what aligns with you and leave the rest.
-Today, we’re sharing how to assess whether a passion is worth pursuing as an entrepreneur and what you should do to turn a hobby into a profitable success.
+Today, we’re sharing how to assess whether a hobby is worth pursuing as an entrepreneur and what you should while turning passion into profit.

 Why You Shouldn’t Just Pursue Your Passions